chrischoy/FCGF/README.md

 ## News

+- 2020-09-04 Updates on ME v0.5 further speed up the inference time from 13.2ms to 11.8ms.
+As a reference, ME v0.4 takes 37ms.
 - 2020-08-18 Merged the v0.5 to the master with v0.5 installation.
 You can now use the full GPU support for sparse tensor hi-COO representation for faster training and inference.
 - 2020-08-07 [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) v0.5 improves the **FCGF inference speed by x2.8** (280% speed-up, feed forward time for ResUNetBN2C on the 3DMatch kitchen point cloud ID-20: 37ms (ME v0.4.3) down to 13.2ms (ME v0.5.0).
 Measured on TitanXP, Ryzen-3700X).
 - 2020-06-15 [Source code](https://github.com/chrischoy/DeepGlobalRegistration) for **Deep Global Registration, CVPR'20 Oral** has been released.
 Please refer to the repository and the paper for using FCGF for registration.